Lifelong Learning with Behavior Consolidation for Vehicle Routing: Introduction

-\bc{To our best knowledge, only~\cite{li2024enhancing} and~\cite{feng2025lifelonglearner} study lifelong learning for neural VRP solvers.
-However, the scenarios studied in both works are significantly different from ours: they neglect the possibility of distributional shifts across tasks and primarily focus on a fixed task order (e.g., the order that problem scale constantly increases).
-Though effective in their focused scenarios, their proposed methods rely on actively generating and training on new problem instances from previous tasks, making them inapplicable when the generation of new instances is uncontrollable, as is the case studied in this work.
-In contrast, this work focuses on a realistic and general setting, jointly addressing both scale and distribution changes between tasks without requiring any prior knowledge or assumptions about task order.} We propose a novel method for lifelong learning of neural VRP solvers, called \underline{\textbf{L}}ifelong \underline{\textbf{L}}earning \underline{\textbf{R}}outer with \underline{\textbf{B}}ehavior \underline{\textbf{C}}onsolidation (LLR-BC).
+In contrast, this work targets more realistic and general lifelong learning scenarios, simultaneously accommodating changes in both scale and distribution across tasks, without assuming any prior knowledge of the task order or any control over problem instance generation.
+We propose a novel method for lifelong learning of neural VRP solvers, called \underline{\textbf{L}}ifelong \underline{\textbf{L}}earning \underline{\textbf{R}}outer with \underline{\textbf{B}}ehavior \underline{\textbf{C}}onsolidation (LLR-BC).
 LLR-BC focuses on addressing the catastrophic forgetting issue that arises during training across new tasks arising sequentially, which is commonly overlooked in prior neural VRP solver research.
 It buffers and revisits experiences from previous tasks to retain acquired knowledge.
 To efficiently utilize the limited experience memory, LLR-BC weights experiences based on decision confidence, emphasizing more crucial ones.
 Given that small changes in action probability distribution, especially under low confidence, can alter decisions and drastically affect the constructed route, LLR-BC minimizes reverse Kullback–Leibler divergence to consolidate behavior in a decision-seeking way.
-Extensive experiments on capacitated vehicle routing problems (CVRPs) and traveling salesman problems (TSPs) under various task sequences and base neural solvers show that LLR-BC effectively mitigates forgetting, maintains plasticity, and improves zero-shot generalization by accumulating transferable knowledge over time.
+Extensive experiments on capacitated vehicle routing problems (CVRPs) and traveling salesman problems (TSPs), equipped with a comprehensive metrics set to evaluate the solver during the ongoing lifelong learning process, under various task sequences and base neural solvers show that LLR-BC effectively mitigates forgetting, maintains plasticity, and improves zero-shot generalization by accumulating transferable knowledge over time.